opentok/opentok-react-native/README.md

 In this repo, you'll find the OpenTok React Native library.

 **Important:** This version of the OpenTok React Native SDK includes components built with the [React Native new architecture](https://reactnative.dev/architecture/landing-page).
 This version is only supported in the React Native new architecture (such as React Native 0.76+).
 It is not supported in the React Native old architecture (such as older versions of React Native).
-This beta pre-release version is not intended for use in final production apps.

-This version supports Client SDK updates for v2.31.0.

 The only difference from previous versions is that you need to use a version of React Native that supports the new architecture (0.76+) and you need to register the OpenTok React Native packages in your application: